chkp-claret/oci-check-point/cloudguard-autoscale/README.md

 ![terraform init](../images/tf-init-orm.png)

 5. Now, you can go ahead and run `terraform apply`.
-That will generate check-point-autoscale.zip in `resource-manager` folder :
+That will generate check-point-autoscale.zip in the `resource-manager` folder :
 ![terraform plan](../images/tf-apply-orm.png)

 You can run `unzip -l resource-manager/check-point-autoscale.zip` and confirm the content of the zip file: